epistemehealth/about-source/content/about/committee.md

 +++
 date = "2019-04-06T10:00:00+10:00"
-title = "Committee of Management" description = "Episteme Health Inc. is a non-profit publisher run by scientists that aims to provide free open access scholarly publishing for medical research scientists." summary = "The Committee of Management are responsible for the management of Episteme Health Inc. so that it can fulfill its mission of providing free publishing services for scientists." bgimage = "img/bertvthul-the-road-strip.jpg" weight = "2"
+title = "Committee of Management" description = "Meet the scientists that run Episteme Health Inc. - a non-profit open access publisher." summary = "The Committee of Management are responsible for the management of Episteme Health Inc. so that it can fulfill its mission of providing free publishing services for scientists." image = "img/bertvthul-the-road-strip.jpg" weight = "2"
 +++